Every home built needs a developed lot.

 Miscellaneous Site Conditions

-You might want to include money for at least a walkway from your drive to your front porch or stoop.
+You might want to include money for a finished driveway or a walkway to your front porch or stoop.
 If building in a subdivision, driveways (concrete or asphalt), walkways, and sidewalks are usually required.